 BA MAJOR & MINOR

 Our program centers around studying art by experiencing and doing.
 Core courses give you a foundation in the process of making art and its impact on human life and culture throughout history.
-Studio courses focus on specific methods and media, where you’ll practice your creative process and share your work with classmates, campus, and the community.
+In studio courses, you’ll discover and develop your creative potential and direction while honing your ability to creatively problem solve and center making as a practice of building community.

-You’ll explore visual art-making in all forms, but most of your studio courses will focus on improving skills and creativity in one of these concentrations:
+You’ll explore visual art-making in all forms, and have the choice to dedicate your studio courses to improving skills and creativity in:

 • Painting and Drawing